RemonComputer/Robotic-Nano-Degree-Project-5/Packages_Description.md

 Used to visualize the robot during its motion and the topics while it evolves in realtime.

 ## teleop_twist_keyboard
-Used to steer and move the robot in the test_slam.sh script.
+Used to steer and move the robot in the test_slam.launch launch file.

 ## xacro
 Used to preprocess the custom robot urdf and its output is exported to Gazebo for simulation and for RVIZ for visualization.